 Part of the joy of Art course is that you don’t just study Art: you make it.

 Art begins with observation of the real world: recording, analysis and creation of a visual response to the surroundings.
-Art makes students look at things anew – even mundane ordinary aspects of the world.
+Art makes students look at the world anew – even mundane, ordinary aspects of the world.
 Art also fills the soul.
 There is something magical about smearing pencil and paint across a piece of paper and sculpting form with your hands.
-Communicating with colour and shape and form awakens the imagination; it opens a door to ‘now’.
+Communicating with colour and shape and form awakens the imagination; it opens the door to ‘now’.

-The creative industry is an ever-expanding industry that offers a wealth of job opportunities ranging from art heritage (museum/gallery conservator), creative design (ceramics, interior etc.), display design (exhibitions etc.) , photography (corporate, fashion, social, sports etc.) and visual art (animator, graphic, Illustrator, fine art).
+The creative industry is an ever-expanding industry that offers a wealth of job opportunities ranging from advertising, architecture, art heritage (museum/gallery conservator), creative design (ceramics, fashion, interior etc.), digital art (computer games design, graphics etc.) display design (exhibitions etc.), photography (corporate, fashion, social, sports etc.) and visual art (animator, graphic design, illustration, fine art etc.).

 Curriculum Overview: Art